 To keep out the light while you’re taking a nap.
 It makes such a difference.
 I keep mine in my headphone case.

 9. Take your own travel blanket.
 This may sound like overkill but I assure you it isn’t.
 Those economy airline blankets are dreadfully thin and will not keep you warm.
-If you’re anywhere in the US look out for XpresSpa and buy (or order) one of their fleece roll up blankets – they’re divinely soft and will keep you snug.
-They also have a strap which you can hang over the handles of your cabin bag.
-If you can’t get your hands on one of these you may like to try this alternative travel blanket which rolls up into it’s own little pillow/case.
+If you’re anywhere in the US look out for XpresSpa and buy (or order) one of their fleece travel blankets – they’re divinely soft and will keep you snug.
+Alternatively buy a fleece blanket from Mountain Warehouse – expand your carryon if necessary.
+You definitely won’t feel the plane chill and frankly if you’re on a long flight that’s the worst.